dhis2/dhis2-releases/releases/2.37/README.md

 ## Audit

 In 2.38 we will be changing the default location of audits from the database to a logfile called `dhis-audits.log`.
-If you don't want this behavior and want to be futureproof its recommended that you add these lines to your `dhis.conf`:
+If you don't want this behavior and want to be futureproof it's recommended that you add these lines to your `dhis.conf`:

 ```
 audit.database = on